nealey/homepage/content/blog/2023-01-24-love-boat/index.md

 Some kid is worried that his dad might leave for a whole year again, which makes him a pathological liar.

 Two stories intersect when the white lady is so upset about her scar that she decides to jump overboard.
-The lying kid can't convince anybody he found her on the rail, so he talks her down himself with a lie about how his mom committed suicide.
+The lying kid who cried wolf can't convince anybody he found her on the rail, so he talks her down himself with a lie about how his mom committed suicide.